Aeesharh1/Project-2-Aishat-Tijani/README.md

 * Marketing Efficiency: Instagram is the most effective referral source, driving over $275,000 in sales, followed closely by Email marketing.

-* Customer Behavior: There is a strong positive correlation (0.72) between Total Sales and Unit Price, suggesting that higher-ticket items significantly drive the revenue stream.
+* Customer Behavior: There is a strong positive correlation (0.72) between Total Sales and Unit Price.

-* Payment Trends: Credit Cards are the most preferred payment method, accounting for approximately 21% of total revenue.Seasonality: Sales peaked in June ($170,616), showing a clear upward trend throughout the first half of the year.
+* Payment Trends: Credit Cards are the most preferred payment method, accounting for approximately 21% of total revenue.

+* Seasonality: Sales peaked in June ($170,616), showing a clear upward trend throughout the first half of the year.

 ## Tools & Techniques Used